clintjedwards/gofer/documentation/src/troubleshooting.md

 ## Debugging extensions

-Extensions are simply long running docker containers that internally wait for an event to happen and then communicate with Gofer through a long GRPC poll on what should be the result of that event.
+Extensions are simply long running docker containers that internally wait for an event to happen and then communicate with Gofer it's API.

+Debugging information coming soon.

 <!-- TODO(clintjedwards): Provide a debug Gofer extension-->